 No believer should change the worship that Jesus instituted.
 The Bible forbids anyone adding or annulling God’s commands (Gal 3:15; Rev 22:18–19).
 The apostle Paul commanded, “Maintain the traditions even as I delivered them to you” (1 Cor 11:2b).
 Christians can no more change the fruit of the grapevine in the Lord’s Supper than change the fruit of the lips in praise to God (Matt 26:27–29; Heb 13:15).
 Furthermore, Jesus is sinless and His words are without error, so no one should change His commands or the words of the Holy Spirit in Scripture (John 6:63; Heb 4:15; 1 Pet 2:22; cf. John 16:12–13; 1 Cor 2:13).

-Thanksgiving, praise, and edification from singing is not to entertain, amuse, or please people as the audience.
-Worship to God is for the worshipers to focus on God.
-Singing loses its purpose when people turn spiritual songs from worship and teaching into a show before people.
+Worship is not for show.
+The Scriptures teach that worship to God is for worshipers to focus on God and Christ (Heb 12:28).
+Singing loses its purpose when people turn spiritual songs from worship and teaching into a concert or show for amusement and entertainment.
 Christ preached against worshiping for show as some practiced righteousness to be seen by others (Matt 6:1–7, 16–18).

-The New Testament teaches that words are essential to worship and edification.
-The Scriptures exclude speaking unknown languages without interpretation in the assembly (1 Cor 14:7–19).
-Furthermore, Paul described musical instruments as “lifeless” or soulless comparing those using unknown languages in assembly (1 Cor 14:7).
+Understandable words are essential for worship and edification in the assembly.
+Christians are not to speak in unknown languages within the congregation.
+The Scriptures exclude speaking in unknown languages without interpretation in the assembly (1 Cor 14:7–19).
+Furthermore, Paul also described musical instruments as “lifeless” (soulless) and compared the instrument to those who used unknown languages in assembly (1 Cor 14:7).
 Paul expressed, “In church, I would rather speak five words with my mind in order to instruct others, than ten thousand words in a tongue” (1 Cor 14:19).
 The principle stands that nonverbal sounds do not fit the character of Christians singing, praying, and teaching.